 Lines 210 to 212 will tell the player they’ve lost.
 The for loop on line 213 will go through the treasure chests remaining in theChests and show their location to the player so that they can know where the treasure chests had been lurking.

-Win or lose, we call the playAgain() function to let the player type in whether they want to keep playing or not.
+Win or lose, playAgain() is called again to let the player type in whether they want to keep playing or not.
 If not, then playAgain() returns False.
-The not operator changes this to True, making the if statement’s condition True and the sys.exit() function is executed.
+The not operator on line 216 changes this to True, making the if statement’s condition True and the sys.exit() function is executed.
 This will cause the program to terminate.

 Otherwise, execution jumps back to the beginning of the while loop on line 171 and a new game begins.

-Locations in games that use a Cartesian coordinate system are often stored in a list of lists so that the first index is the x-coordinate and the second index is the y-coordinate.
+Locations in games that use a Cartesian coordinate system can be stored in a list of lists so that the first index is the X-coordinate and the second index is the Y-coordinate.
 This make accessing a coordinates look like board[x][y].

-These data structures (such as the ones used for the ocean and locations of the treasure chests) make it possible to have complicated concepts represented as data in our program, and our game programs become mostly about modifying these data structures.
+These data structures (such as the ones used for the ocean and locations of the treasure chests) make it possible to have complicated concepts represented as data, and your game programs become mostly about modifying these data structures.